sjain13/DesignPatterns/src/CreationalPatterns/README.md

 - **Threading:** Use volatile for the Singleton instance and ensure proper synchronization.
 - **Classloaders:** Ensure the Singleton class is loaded by a single classloader in a system with multiple classloaders.

+# Factory Pattern

+## Advantages of the Factory Pattern:
+- **Decoupling Object Creation:** Client code does not need to know the exact class it is working with; it only relies on the interface or base class.
+- **Flexibility:** The factory method can be overridden in subclasses, making it easy to create new types of objects without changing the client code.
+- **Simplified Code:** The client code only needs to interact with the factory, reducing the complexity in object creation.

+## When to Use the Factory Pattern:
+- When the exact type of the object to be created isn't known until runtime.
+- When the creation process involves multiple steps or complex logic.
+- To promote loose coupling between the client code and the specific classes it uses.

+# Abstract Factory Pattern
+The Abstract Factory Pattern is an extension of the Factory Method pattern.
+It allows the creation of families of related objects without specifying their concrete classes.

+The Abstract Factory Pattern is particularly useful when there are multiple families of related objects and you want to ensure that objects from the same family are used together.